developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/api/barcode/index.md

 ####Type
 <span class='text-info'>BOOLEAN</span>
 ####Description
 If set to true the Bluetooth address will be displayed as a barcode on the screen during the pairing process, initiated by calling 'enable' on a Bluetooth scanner.
 Not all devices support this functionality.
-Note you must specify this parameter before or within the call to 'enable'.
+Note: Specify this parameter before or within the call to enable.

 ####Access